11 Cost-saving Benefits of CCaaS

 • Voice over internet protocol (VoIP) telephony.
 A more advanced version of a standard phone, this technology has a higher voice quality and allows users to make calls online.
 All you need is a VoIP phone and a high-speed internet connection.

 • Chatbots.
-A chatbot is a software powered by artificial intelligence (AI) that mimics human dialogue using voice commands or text chats.
+A chatbot is software powered by artificial intelligence (AI) that mimics human dialogue using voice commands or text chats.
 It helps ease human agents’ workload by dealing with routine tasks.

 • Live chat.
 When consumers visit your website, a small live chat window flashes at the bottom of their screen.
 Customers can type in product or service concerns and receive immediate replies.